Community Health Leaders

 Amy Dolan

 Amy has developed her love for yoga and her expertise in physical therapy for over 20 years.
 She graduated from Ithaca College and has gone on to work with people across many ways of life in Texas, Pennsylvania, Massachusetts and Rhode Island.
-As a physical therapist and registered yoga teacher, her approach to wellness centers on the innate wisdom within each person.
 Read more.

 Ben Falchi